AlgoTradingHub/theplatform-book/source/verbs/file/display.md

 o)
 ```

-With 0N! you can see the current value of any part of the expression.
+With 0N! you can see the current vаlue of any part of the expression.
 It useful for debugging.
 ```o
 o)*/0N!1+0N!!5
 0 1 2 3 4